neddamj/nicsec/README.md

-# Adversarial Attacks on Deep Neural Compression
+# Adversarial Attacks on Neural Image Compression

-Collision attacks on deep neural compression networks.
+Bitstream collision attacks on neural image compression networks.

-The differentiable JPEG implementation in this work is a modified version of [this work](https://github.com/mlomnitz/DiffJPEG).
+The differentiable JPEG implementation in this work is a modified version of [this work](https://github.com/mlomnitz/DiffJPEG)